mila-dan/recommendations_with_ibm/README.md

 ## Acknowledgments

 This project was done as the part of Udacity learning.
-The data have been provided by [Appen](https://appen.com/).
+The data have been provided by the IBM Watson Studio platform.